vampiricwulf/4chan-sounds-player/README.md

 - `id` - An identifier for the sound.
 - `title` - Same as sound-name but without being wrapped in any html
 - `post` - The post identifier for the sound.
-- `imageOrThumb` - Full size image URL for images, or thumbnail URL for webms.
+- `imageOrThumb` - Full size image URL for images, or thumbnail URL for webms/mp4s.
-- `image` - Full image/webm URL.
+- `image` - Full image/webm/mp4 URL.
 - `thumb` - Thumnail URL.
 - `filename` - The entire filename, including `[sound=...]`.
 - `imageMD5` - MD5 of the image.